svendula/MultiRankS/README.md

 # A novel method for estimating the common signals for consensus across multiple ranked lists
 Vendula Svendova, Michael G. Schimek

-Here the source code and genomic application data and results are provided.
+Here the source code and genomic application data and results are provided, under the terms of the LGPLv3 [`license`](https://github.com/svendula/MultiRankS/blob/master/LICENSE).

 ## Source code